emarsden/dash-mpd-cli/README.md

   `--decryption-application` commandline option to specify the choice of decryption application, and the `--shaka-packager-location` commandline argument if it is installed in a non-standard location.

+- the xsltproc commandline utility packaged with libxslt, which is used for the MPD rewriting functionality (the `--drop-elements` and `--xslt-stylesheet` commandline options).

 This crate is tested on the following **platforms**: